snrnats/doc-centre/docfx_project/pro/reports/support.md

     <img src="../images/reports/support-per-day-data.png"/>
 </a>

-The **Tickets Logged Per Day By Company** chart's **Show Data** option shows how many of tickets each of your companies logged on any given day.
+The **Tickets Logged Per Day By Company** chart's **Show Data** option shows how many tickets each of your companies logged on any given day.